Windows Photo Viewer

 Windows Photo Viewer (formerly Windows Picture and Fax Viewer) is an image viewer included with the Windows NT family of operating systems.
-It was first included with Windows XP and Windows Server 2003 under its former name.
-It succeeds Imaging for Windows.
-It was temporarily replaced with Windows Photo Gallery in Windows Vista but was reinstated in Windows 7 with its current name.
+It was first included with Windows XP and Windows Server 2003 under its former name, succeeding Imaging for Windows.
+It was removed in Windows Vista and was replaced with Windows Photo Gallery, but was reinstated in Windows 7 under its current name.

 Windows Photo Viewer can show individual pictures, display all pictures in a folder as a slide show, reorient them in 90° increments, print them either directly or via an online print service, send them in e-mail or burn them to a disc.
-Windows Photo Viewer supports images in BMP, JPEG, JPEG XR (formerly HD Photo), PNG, ICO, GIF and TIFF file formats.

-Windows Photo Viewer is deprecated in Windows 10 and later in favor of a Universal Windows Platform app called Photos.
-The program can no longer be accessed by normal means, however it can be re-enabled by editing the registry.
+It is deprecated in Windows 10 onwards in favor of a Universal Windows Platform app called Photos, and the program can no longer be accessed by normal means, however it can be re-enabled by editing the registry.

 Features

+Windows Picture and Fax Viewer

+Unlike with Imaging for Windows, Windows Picture and Fax Viewer does not include the advanced features of said application.

+Windows Photo Viewer

-Compared to Windows Picture and Fax Viewer, changes have been made to the graphical user interface in Windows Photo Viewer.
-Whereas Windows Picture and Fax Viewer uses GDI+, Windows Photo Viewer uses Windows Imaging Component (WIC) and takes advantage of Windows Display Driver Model.
+Windows Photo Viewer introduces a number of changes compared to Windows Picture and Fax Viewer.
+Whereas the previous application used GDI+, Windows Photo Viewer uses Windows Imaging Component (WIC) and takes advantage of Windows Display Driver Model.
+The user interface is similar to that of Windows Photo Gallery in Windows Vista, but without the editing capabilities or the gallery view of the application it had replaced.

-Although GIF files are supported in Windows Photo Viewer, Windows Photo Viewer only displays the first frame of the animated GIF whereas Windows Picture and Fax Viewer displays animated GIFs in full.
-Windows Picture and Fax Viewer was also capable of viewing multi-page TIFF files, (except those that employ JPEG compression) as well as annotating the TIFF files.
-Windows Photo Viewer, on the other hand, has added support for JPEG XR file format and ICC profiles.
+Windows Photo Viewer supports images in BMP, JPEG, JPEG XR (formerly HD Photo), PNG, ICO, GIF and TIFF file formats, with RAW, WEBP and HEIC formats being supported by third-party WIC codecs.
+Although GIF files are supported in Windows Photo Viewer, Windows Photo Viewer doesn't display any animated GIFs on its own and only shows the first frame whereas Windows Picture and Fax Viewer displays them in full.
+Windows Picture and Fax Viewer was also capable of viewing multi-page TIFF files (except those that employ JPEG compression) as well as annotating the TIFF files, whereas Windows Photo Viewer cannot, though it does handle multi-page WEBP files (if supported by a third-party codec).
+On the other hand, Windows Photo Viewer has added support for ICC Profiles (Windows Picture and Fax Viewer did have support for ICC Profiles but only for v2).